KikidoraFear/Kikimeter/README.md

 - display sections as grid rather than row
 - query combat status for each player
 - use boss list for current zone only
+- add button to list only meter users (for better performance)

 ## State
 - accuracy of values displayed need further testing